Texas Roads - Misc.

 In Post, heading around the town square on brick Avenue M (which becomes Farm Road 669 outside town), then turning onto the exceptionally wide West Main St., well over 100 feet wide despite having no traffic and leading nowhere (it ends within town limits).
 The last photo looks back east along West Main at the Garza County Courthouse.
 For reference, the blue car on the right is about 18 feet long (which is very long for a car, mind you).
 By my estimation, that makes the road about 110 to 130 feet wide, which would normally be enough for eight lanes plus parking on either side.

-This one was taken by Dan Garnell on La Frontera Blvd.
-SB in Round Rock, but comes to me via Adam so I can show it here.
+Courtesy Dan Garnell via Adam Prince, this is on La Frontera Blvd.
+SB in Round Rock.
 Texas' new toll signage is nifty, though still not as nifty as the FM (Farm-to Market) signage - yes, Farm Road gets abbreviated FM, don't mess with Texas.
 Highway 45 still exists along with Toll 45, hence the dual signage - it's not unheard of in Texas to sign the free route as the frontage roads of the toll route (see Beltway 8 around Houston).

 See more of my sign collection